Turk Kardiyol Dern Ars. 2018; 46(5): 349-357 | DOI: 10.5543/tkda.2018.67817

-Association between high on-treatment platelet reactivity of clopidogrel and hepatosteatosis in patients undergoing elective stent implantation.
+Association between high on-treatment platelet reactivity to clopidogrel and hepatosteatosis in patients undergoing elective stent implantation

 , Ahmet İlker Tekkeşin1

 , Seviye Bora Şişman2

 Department of Cardiology, Dr. Siyami Ersek Thoracic and Cardiovascular Surgery Training and Research Hospital, İstanbul, Turkey2

 Department of Radiology, Dr. Siyami Ersek Thoracic and Cardiovascular Surgery Training and Research Hospital, İstanbul, Turkey

 OBJECTIVE The present study is an investigation of the association between high on-treatment platelet reactivity to clopidogrel (HTPRC) and hepatosteatosis in patients who had elective stent implantation due to coronary artery disease.

 METHODS A total of 190 consecutive patients who underwent an elective coronary stent implantation due to coronary artery disease were prospectively enrolled in the study.
 Eligible patients were given a 300 mg loading dose of clopidogrel before percutaneous coronary intervention.
 All of the patients underwent an ultrasound assessment for fatty liver.
 The patients were divided into 2 groups according to the detection of HTPRC: patients with HTPRC and patients without HTPRC.